lsst-sqre/sasquatch/docs/developer-guide/managing-shards.rst

 The ``influxd-ctl`` tool provides commands to backup and restore shards.

 A meta node doesn't have enough space to keep the backup files.
-To perform backup and restore operations, download the ``influxd-ctl`` tool and bind it to a meta node:
+To perform backup and restore operations, download the ``influxd-ctl`` tool and bind it to a meta node.
 Download the ``influxd-ctl`` tool from the InfluxData website:

 .. code-block:: bash